opnsense/docs/source/manual/how-tos/sfr_red_fr_ftth.rst

 	:width: 100%

+And define the IPv6 Prefix ID to ”0”
-Finally, set the Track IPv6 Interface to WAN and set the IPv4 address to your chosen address.
+Finally, set the following parameters as shown:
+ * the IPv4 address to the one wanted,
+ * the IPv6 interfacet to ”WAN”,
+ * the IPv6 Prefix ID to ”0”.

 .. image:: images/SFRRED_LAN_configuration_2.png
 	:width: 100%

-Click ‘Save’ and then ‘Apply’.
+Click ”Save” and then ”Apply”

 ..
 Note::
     It is advisable at this point to reboot the system.
-This will allow you to retrieve IPv4 which will be used in next part
+This will allow you to retrieve an IPv4 address which will be used in next part.

 **Configuring NGINX to provision the SFR/RED BOX**
 --------------------------------------------------